jackc/tod/README.markdown

 Floor
 ----------

-Round down by given number of seconds
+Round down by given number of seconds.

     Tod::TimeOfDay.new(8,15,31).floor(5)     # => "08:15:30"
     Tod::TimeOfDay.new(8,15,34).floor(60)    # => "08:15:00"